 Now let’s fast forward to 2021.
-In the meantime I have moved to Madrid, did an internship and worked at several companies in Spain.
+In the meantime, I have moved to Madrid, did an internship, and worked at several companies in Spain.
 I have become fluent in Spanish, which is my fourth language and I am really proud of that.
-I have travelled all over Spain and met amazing people from all over the world.
+I have traveled all over Spain and met amazing people from all over the world.
 I have been inspired by their stories and I am so grateful to have such a diverse friend group.

 Some people on my Instagram reached out to me and asked how my experience in Spain was.
 Was it difficult to find a job?
 How long did it take me to learn the language?
-And the most important question: Would I recommend living to Spain to you?
+And the most important question: Would I recommend living in Spain to you?
 And the short answer is: YES!
 And if I could do it, then so can you.
-So in this blogpost I want to highlight what I wish I had know before I moved to Spain.
+So in this blog post, I want to highlight what I wish I had known before I moved to Spain.